Special Education Scholarships

 For further information, please refer to the bottom of the Tuition, Financial Aid, & Scholarship section of the Hofstra Bulletin.
-Students wishing to apply for these scholarships must present a letter of request to the Special Education Department Chair, Dr. Darra Pace.
+Students wishing to apply for these scholarships must present a letter of request along with their application materials.

 The Hagedorn Teacher Fellowship Program